sherrybath12/cypress/index.md

 * Code editor like VSCode in installed

 ## Install cypress
-Cypress can be downloaded directly from the Cypress website (https://www.cypress.io/).
-The direct download will always download the latest version for your platform.
-It will download a zip file, which can be extracted by the user.
+Cypress can be downloaded directly from the Cypress website (https://www.cypress.io/) for the version of your choice.
+This will download a zip file, which can be extracted by the user.

 OR